editdata/kv-editor/README.md

   - data: `{ key: key, value: value }`

 All actions return the key and value of the item being manipulated.
 The `list-editor:inputKey` action also provides `data.previousKey` so you can accurately replace the old key with the new one in the application state.
 This is only needed if `state.items` is an object.
 If you started with an array of items, the key will be the index of the array.
 If you started with an object, the key will be the property key.

+### `var helpers = require('list-editor/reducer-helpers')`

+For every action that list-editor can send, there is a corresponding reducer helper in the `list-editor/reducer-helpers.js` file that simplifies manipulating state.
+If you have unusual needs these helpers may not work for you.
+Otherwise, the helpers can be a great starting point for setting up state management for this component.

+Each helper takes the items object or array, and the data object sent with the corresponding action.

+#### `helpers.add(items, data)`
+Returns `items` array or object with added item.

+#### `helpers.remove(items, data)`
+Returns `items` array or object with item removed.

+#### `helpers.inputKey(items, data)`
+Returns `items` array or object with modified item key.

+#### `helpers.inputValue(items, data)`
+Returns modified `items` array or object with modified item value.

 ## License
 [MIT](LICENSE.md)